helboi559/ecommerce-client/README.md

 ## Overview

-The goal of this project is to create an app similar to Amazon.
-The customer would have the ability to search and select products for purchase and have them delivered home.
-The "store" owner will have the ability to display what items are for sale and add/remove/edit products details and the buyer would add items to a basket for eventual purchase.
-Features include adding/deleting/modifying(product quantities) for "cart products".
-Purchased items will contain  rating/review system for other potential buyers.
-The admin features include edit/delete/add products on thewebsite.
-User authentication will be implemented to restrict certain type of info depending on access type/scope.
+This app similar to Amazon.
+The customer would have the ability to search and select products for purchase and have them "delivered home".
+The "store owner" will have the ability to display what items are for sale and make changes to products and the "shopper" would browse items and potentially make a purchase.
+Features are destinguished by "store owner"/"admin" and "shopper"/"user" in mind.
+Admin features include edit/delete/add products in the app.
+User features include add a purchase "basket" to carts history.Authentication features will be implemented to restrict certain app features depending on access type/scope.

-## Approach - Client 1B
+## Routing Approach - Client 1B

-- Install boilerplate (reactapp, dotenv, react-router) and set routing w/testing.

-- Add Routes /w pages for carts,users,products
+- After boilerplate & dependencies are installed/configured (reactapp, dotenv, react-router), [PRODUCTS],[CARTS],[USERS] & [ADMIN] are the main routes for this app.
-  - [Products]
+  - [Products]:
     - *VIEW(GET)*
-      -  single product page(by prodId)
       -  All Prodcuts(sort/filter)
-         - shopping w/modal(display w/detials)
+      - [NYI]NOT YET IMPLEMENTED
+        - Single product page(by prodId)
-      - Rating/Review (purchased products)-----
+        - Rating/Review (purchased products)
     - *CREATE(POST)*
-      -[Admin] Add new product to website
+      - [Admin] Add new product to store.
     - *EDIT(PUT)*
-      - [Admin] Modify existing product info
+      - [Admin] Modify existing product info.
     - *DELETE(DELETE)*
-      - [Admin] Delete a whole product
+      - [Admin] Delete a product.
-  - [CARTS] -Completed Purchases Only
+  - [CARTS]
     - *VIEW(GET)*
       - View Purchase history by logged in user.
     - *CREATE(POST)*
-      - [Note] - *Before purchase*
+      - [Note] - *BEFORE PURCHASE*
         - *Basket* - add/edit/delete products to/in basket
-      - Purchase *Basket*
+        - *Basket* - Purchase
    - [USERS]
       - *VIEW(GET)*
         - View user details by logged in user.
         - [Admin] View all user details
       - *EDIT(PUT)*
         - Modify user details by logged in user
       - *DELETE(DELETE)*
         - [Admin] Delete a user
+        - [NYI]
-      - Delete Own user account ----
+          - Delete Own user account

-## Approach - Server 2B - Auth
+## Authentication approach - Client 2B

 - Create "global" variables(functions) to be accessed anywhere in app w/testing.
   - [Auth]